torrejonv/teranode/README.md

 ---

-## Project Structure and Coding Conventions
+## 8. Project Structure and Coding Conventions

----

-### Project Structure

-Documenting a set of directories in Markdown can be efficiently done using a combination of nested lists and descriptions.
-Here's a structure that many developers find readable and straightforward:

-### Directory Structure and Descriptions:
+### 8.1 Directory Structure and Descriptions:

 ```
 ubsv/